Secure Degrees of Freedom of the Gaussian MIMO Wiretap and MIMO Broadcast Channels with Unknown Eavesdroppers: System model

-Each transmitter $i$ intends to send a message $W_i$ over $n$ channel uses (samples) to the legitimate receiver simultaneously while preventing the eavesdroppers from decoding its message.
+The transmitter intends to send a message $W_i$ to legitimate receiver $i$ over $n$ channel uses (samples) simultaneously while preventing the eavesdroppers from decoding the message.
 The encoding occurs under a constrained power given by